Spring peeper: Geographic range and habitat

 The southern spring peeper's habitat includes the Gulf Coast from southeastern Texas to southeastern Georgia and northern Florida, United States.
 Its northern conspecific occurs in the entire east of the Mississippi and ranges to the Atlantic provinces in Canada as far west as Saskatchewan.

 Spring peepers live primarily in forests and regenerating woodlands near ephemeral or semipermanent wetlands.
-It frequently occurs in breeding aggregations of several hundred individuals, and commonly breeds in temporary ponds (vernal ponds, which eventually dry during the summer months), intermediate ponds that have interchanging periods of being dry and wet every year, ponds customarily filled year-round, swamps, and disturbed habitats, such as farm ponds and borrow pits.
+They frequently occur in breeding aggregations of several hundred individuals, and commonly breeds in temporary ponds (vernal ponds, which eventually dry during the summer months), intermediate ponds that have interchanging periods of being dry and wet every year, ponds customarily filled year-round, swamps, and disturbed habitats, such as farm ponds and borrow pits.
 During the breeding season, the spring peeper will be found near bodies of water that are free of fish and pollutants.
 During actual breeding, their choruses form near where trees hang by bushy plants or secondary forests.
 Their choruses can also be located within ponds, marshes, or swamps.
 They will usually resume call activity during warm rain, and are not commonly seen outside of their breeding choruses.
 During the non-breeding season, they will inhabit dead plant material from trees, shrubs, and other plants in the woods.

 Although they are able to inhabit multiple types of ponds, spring peepers have been seen to be superior competitors in permanent ponds due to their higher caliber of predation resistance within the environment.
 This amphibious species requires marshes, ponds, or swamp regions to support the aquatic environment the eggs and tadpoles need.
+Spring peepers have also been shown to act as indicators of wetland health, reflecting levels of anthropogenic disturbance in ecosystems.

 In the northern reaches of their range, spring peepers must endure occasional periods of subfreezing temperatures during the breeding season.
 The species can tolerate the freezing of some of its body fluids, and undergoes hibernation under logs or behind loose bark on trees.
 It is capable of surviving the freezing of its internal body fluids to temperatures as low as −8 °C.